Lillian's Right to Vote: A Celebration of the Voting Rights Act of 1965 by Jonah Winter & Shane W. Evans

 It's 1920, and Lillian is "struggling to keep her balance" as she continues up the hill, remembering the Nineteenth Amendment that gave women the right to vote.
 Angry mobs chased Lillian and her parents away as they tried to register to vote.
 Lillian remembers a cross burning on her land, "something she will always see."
 More instances of keeping voters from the polls and the funeral for Jimmie Lee Jackson, a young man shot by a policeman for taking part in a peaceful protest in 1965.
 She remembers the peaceful protest march from Selma to Montgomery and the second march, ending in a prayer by the Reverend Martin Luther King.
 As Lillian reaches the top of the hill, she remembers the day that President Lyndon Johnson spoke to America on the television about the right of every American citizen to have the right to vote - August 6, 1965.

 Jonah Winter and Shane W. Evans have done a magnificent job making Lillian's Right to Vote: A Celebration of the Voting Rights Act highly readable and understandable.
 Lillian walking up a steep hill in order to vote is the perfect plot for weaving the history of African Americans and Civil Rights into the book.
-The author's note reveals that Lillian is based on Lillian Allen, born in 1908, the granddaughter of a slave.
+The author's note reveals that Lillian is based on Lillian Allen, born in 1908, the granddaughter of an enslaved person.
 In 2008, Lillian Allen voted for the first African American president and campaigned door to door, getting out the vote.
 Winter adds a "sad coda," noting that, in 2013, the Supreme Court struck down a vital part of the Voting Rights Act, eliminating federal oversight of the states' election process.

 Lillian's Right to Vote is a phenomenal book that I know will see lots of use, in the classroom, the library and beyond.